ctlcltd/e2-sat-editor/README.md

 It is also licensed under the terms of the [GNU GPLv3 License](https://github.com/ctlcltd/e2-sat-editor/blob/main/LICENSE-GPL-3.0-or-later)

-This software will be distribuited under the terms of the GNU GPLv3 License.
+The software will be distribuited under the terms of the GNU GPLv3 License.